-3 The Travels of Jacques Marquette Travel along with Nicolet and Fr.
-Marquette from French Canada across Lake Michigan and through the river systems south almost to the gulf, and back up to Chicago.
+The Travels of Jacques Marquette Travel along with Fr.
+Marquette and Louis Joliet from French Canada across Lake Michigan and through the river systems south almost to the gulf, and back up to Chicago.
 What did they experience?
 Who did they meet?
 What was the winter of 1674/5 like for them?
 Imagination will carry you along and inspire you to understand the woodland landscapes before settlement.
-3 The War to End All Wars This lecture will examine the Milwaukee home front during World War I and will discuss the good, the bad, and the ugly sides of how city residents responded to the military, social, and economic demands of the conflict.
-(3) The Wisconsin State Fair is a Great State Fair!
-From its 1851 start in Janesville to its current location in West Allis, learn about the history of this annual event.
-3 Through the Lens of a Master Featuring photographs taken by reclusive amateur photographer Lyle Oberwise, this talk devoted to the work of this prodigious documentarian.
+(S) The War to End All Wars This lecture will examine the Milwaukee home front during World War I and will discuss the good, the bad, and the ugly sides of how city residents responded to the military, social, and economic demands of the conflict.
+(9) Through the Lens of a Master Featuring photographs taken by reclusive amateur photographer Lyle Oberwise, this talk is devoted to the work of this prodigious documentarian.
 All images are from the Lyle Oberwise Collection housed at the Historical Society.

-Custom Talks Available You are invited to request a presentation on a specific topic and if our resources allow, we are happy to create a presentation specifically for your group, lecture, or other event.
-Additional Information - Presentations must be scheduled in advance.
+Custom Talks Available

+You are invited to request a presentation on a specific topic and if our resources allow, we are happy to create a presentation specifically for your group, lecture, or other event.

+Additional Information

+- Presentations must be scheduled in advance.
 We request that you contact the Society a minimum of 2 weeks, but no more 6 months, before your desired date. - Presentations are usually 45 minutes to one hour but can be adjusted by request.

-Pricing Information - Solution For offsite presentations, a minimum donation of \$75 is requested to cover staff time. - Additional fees may be assessed for travel, presentations outside business hours, and custom presentations. - For onsite presentations, a donation of \$75 is requested and includes access to the museum for up to 25 people.
+Pricing Information - S For offsite presentations, a minimum donation of \$100 is requested to cover staff time. - Additional fees may be assessed for travel, presentations outside business hours, and custom presentations. - Secondary For onsite presentations, a donation of \$75 is requested and includes access to the museum for up to 25 people.
 Additional fees may be assessed for additional attendees, presentations outside business hours, and custom presentations.
 To inquire about a presentation, please call 414.273.8288 or email info@milwaukeehistory.net 910 North Old World Third Street Milwaukee, WI 53203 414-273-8288 www.milwaukeehistory.net

-Speaker Presentations

-The Milwaukee County Historical Society staff offers on-site and off-site presentations about a variety of topics related to Milwaukee County history.

-The following is a list of popular presentation topics based on the areas of expertise of the staff and topics that are often requested.

-(S) A City of Three Rivers
+S A City of Three Rivers

 Milwaukee's development depended on three rivers coming together at what is now a busy harbor, and continues to celebrate life on the water, with recreational and commercial use, the Coast Guard, lighthouses and stories of sail, steam and speed.
 As a significant watershed, the map of water sources in the area shows urban, rural and city settings for these three arteries that lead to the gateway to the Great Lakes.

-Sour Famous Milwaukeeans:
+Solution Four Famous Milwaukeeans:

 The stories of: